codacy/docs/docs/organizations/managing-security-and-risk.md

 # Managing security and risk <!-- *** Concepts *** -->

-The Security and Risk Management dashboard helps you identify, prioritize, track, and address security vulnerabilities and other issues across your organization by automatically opening prioritized, time-bound action items whenever Codacy detects specific new issues.
+The Security and Risk Management dashboard helps you identify, track, and address security vulnerabilities and other issues across your organization by automatically opening prioritized, time-bound action items whenever Codacy detects specific new issues in your repositories.

-To let Codacy automatically open and prioritize an item, you must first [set up rules](#setting-up-rules) to assign the item a priority based on the type and severity of the originating issue.
-To help you address important items first, each priority defines an [expected resolution time](#item-priorities-and-resolution-times) to close the associated item.
+To use this dashboard, you must first [set up rules](#setting-up-rules) to automatically prioritize a new item based on the type and severity of the originating Codacy issue.
+Each priority level defines an [expected resolution time](#item-priorities-and-resolution-times) to close the associated item.

-After you set up the rules:
+Once the rules are set up:

--   Codacy opens a new item when it detects on the default branch a new Codacy issue that matches one of the rules.
+-   Codacy opens a new item when it detects on the default branch a new issue that matches one of the rules.

     For example, you can set up a rule to open an item with Critical priority whenever Codacy detects on the default branch a new Security issue of High severity.